adligo/models_core.adligo.org/README.txt

-This is where i am going to put the core models for my web 2.0 stuff mostly to be opensourced

-The models will each have a Mutible variant (with setters) so that most of the time the models will be nonmutable
+The models in this project are usable with JME, GWT, JSE, LDAP and RDBs also each have a Mutible variant (with setters) so that most of the time the models will be nonmutable.

 Please follow the NamedId (NamedIdMutant) examples